 Yukon Liquor Corporation

-Only 1 of 3 labels are shown.
-Underplayed labels are variations with minor differences.
+I exhibit 1 of the 3 labels of my collection.
+Other labels differ only in details.
+Undisplayed labels are variations with minor differences.

 Yukon Liquor Corporation|

 After two years of the control system in the Yukon Territory, the sale of beer glass was approved in the early 1920's.
 Because of the very small population licensing was confined to a few settlements with certain discretionary authority held by the Commissioner in more remote areas.

 In the early days, the Liquor Vendors in Dawson City and Mayo worked side by side with the Government Agents.
 As the Yukon Population increased and became less transient, the Agent's duties were combined with the vendors giving them Territorial Agent status.
 By 1948, there were government liquor stores in Dawson City, Mayo & Whitehorse.
 In 1954, Haines Junction was operating and in 1958 Watson Lake.
 By the late 1960's a sixth store was opened in Faro to serve the needs of the people flooding into the community in hopes of finding work at the new lead-zinc mine.